LiyWu/PetStoreAPI/README.md

 ### Goto Github and run from Actions
 1. go to https://github.com/LiyWu/PetStoreAPI/actions/workflows/ci.yml
-2. click button "Run workflow", select "feature/HelenWu-CBATest", then click "Run workflow"
+2. click button "Run workflow", select "master", then click "Run workflow"
 3. download the test-results artifact in Artifacts section, unzip it and view the html report "ExtentReportResults.html"